-Patrick Barthel1, Patrick H. Huber1, Jorge Casanova^{2,3}, Iñigo Arrazola^{2,4}, Dorna Niroomand1, Theeraphot Sriarunothai1, Martin B. Plenio5, Christof Wunderlich1
+Patrick Barthel1, Patrick H Huber1, Jorge Casanova^{2,3}^(b), Iñigo Arrazola^{2,4}, Dorna Niroomand1, Theeraphot Sriarunothai1^(b), Martin B Plenio5^(b) and Christof Wunderlich^{1,}

-1Department of Physics, School of Science and Technology, University of Siegen, 57068 Siegen, Germany

-2Department of Physical Chemistry, University of the Basque Country UPV/EHU, Apartado 644, 48080 Bilbao, Spain

-3EHU Quantum Center, University of the Basque Country UPV/EHU, Leioa, Spain 4Vienna Center for Quantum Science and Technology, Atominstitut, TU Wien, 1040 Vienna, Austria

-5Institute of Theoretical Physics and IQST, Albert-Einstein-Allee 11, Ulm University, 89069 Ulm, Germany
+- 1 Department of Physics, School of Science and Technology, University of Siegen, 57068 Siegen, Germany - 2 Department of Physical Chemistry, University of the Basque Country UPV/EHU, Apartado 644, 48080 Bilbao, Spain - 3 EHU Quantum Center, University of the Basque Country UPV/EHU, Leioa, Spain 4 Vienne Center for Quantum Sping and Technology Atominstitut TUWin 104 - Vienna Center for Quantum Science and Technology, Atominstitut, TU Wien, 1040 Vienna, Austria - 5 Institute of Theoretical Physics and IQST, Albert-Einstein-Allee 11, Ulm University, 89069 Ulm, Germany

-Abstract.
+Author to whom any correspondence should be addressed.

+E-mail: Christof.Wunderlich@uni-siegen.de

+Keywords: quantum computing, quantum gates, trapped ions, dynamical decoupling, robust gates

+Abstract

+PAPER

 We present the experimental implementation of a two-qubit phase gate, using a radio frequency (RF) controlled trapped-ion quantum processor.
-The RFdriven gate is generated by a pulsed dynamical decoupling sequence applied to the ions carrier transitions only.
-It allows for a tunable phase shift with high-fidelity results, in particular a fringe contrast up to 99^{+1}{-2} % is observed in Ramsey-type measurements.
+The RF-driven gate is generated by a pulsed dynamical decoupling sequence applied to the ions' carrier transitions only.
+It allows for a tunable phase shift with high-fidelity results.
+The conditional phase shift is measured using a Ramsey-type measurement with an inferred fringe contrast of up to 99^{+1}{-2} %.
 We also prepare a Bell state using this laser-free gate.
 The phase gate is robust against common sources of error.
-We investigate the effect of the excitation of the center-ofmass (COM) mode, errors in the axial trap frequency, pulse area errors and errors in sequence timing.
-The contrast of the phase gate is not significantly reduced up to a COM mode excitation < 20 phonons, trap frequency errors of +10%, and pulse area errors of -8%.
-The phase shift is not significantly affected up to < 10 phonons and pulse area errors of -2%.
+We investigate the effect of the excitation of the center-of-mass (COM) mode, errors in the axial trap frequency, pulse area errors and errors in sequence timing.
+The contrast of the phase gate is not significantly reduced up to a COM mode excitation <20 phonons, trap frequency errors of +10%, and pulse area errors of -8%.
+The phase shift is not significantly affected up to <10 phonons and pulse area errors of -2%.
 Both, contrast and phase shift are robust to timing errors up to -30% and +15%.
 The gate implementation is resource efficient, since only a single driving field is required per ion.
 Furthermore, it holds the potential for fast gate speeds (gate times on the order of 100 μ s) by using two axial motional modes of a two-ion crystal through improved setups.